meb100/Breakout-Game/README.md

 - Jake Conroy (Student)

 ## Startup File
-This is the file with main that you should run to play the game.
+Run Driver.java to play the game.
-Driver.java

 ## Files for Testing
 N/A, since is a game.
 Extensive testing conducted by playing game